zj27/fibwebservice/doc/func_spec.md

 *  The web service doesn't response for other kinds of request

 ## Implementation Specification
-Programming Language: Python (2.6.8)
+Programming Language: Python (2.x)
+### Web Service Framework
+* To build a web service, python has build-in library like BaseHTTPServer.
+However, directly build web service based on those libraries is not effcient and robust.
+Therefore, a web service framework should be leveraged.
+* There are lots of web service framework for python.
+Here are two of the most popular:
+	* Django
+	* Flask

+  Flask is chosen for this project, because comparing to Django, Flask is a mircro framework which is more flexiable and suitable for such small web service product.

 ### REST GET Request Handling
-* The program will leverage BaseHTTPServer.HTTPServer to implement the web service.
-Comparing to the third-party framework, the build-in python module will make it easier for deployment and maintenance.
-* To serve large amount of request, the program will use ThreadingMixIn, thus each request will be handled by a different thread
 * For the response of Fibonacci numbers, the program provides two kinds of format: json and xml.
-* If the request provides invalid number or no number, the program will response 400 with proper error message.
+* If the request provides invalid number or no number, the program will response 400 or 404 with proper error message.
 * The length of fibonacci number list should be between 0 and 10000.
 If the length is too long, the value may overflow.
-* Http messages should be recorded into log file.
+* Http messages will be recorded into log file.

 ### Fibonacci Number Generation
 * To better leverage the advantage of python, the fibonacci number will directly generated on a list.